Fr\'echet Modules and Descent: The interaction of products and tensor products

 because colimits over an $\aleph_{1}$-filtered category commute with countable products by Lemma \ref{lem:limcolim}.
-Also by Lemma \ref{lem:prodtens}. \end{proof} \begin{lem} The converse to Lemma \ref{lem:tensprod} holds in the sense that we can conclude that an object $V \in \ttInd(\ttBan_{R})$ is metrizable if and only the functor $V \wotimes_{R} (-)$ commutes with countable products. \end{lem} \begin{proof} We will prove that if for some $V\in \ttInd(\ttBan_{R})$, that the natural morphism is an isomorphism, then $V$ is metrizable.
+Also by Lemma \ref{lem:prodtens}.
+The second statement of the Lemma follows from writing the limit in terms of countable products and kernels. \endproof \begin{lem} The converse to the first part of Lemma \ref{lem:tensprod} holds in the sense that we can conclude that an object $V \in \ttInd(\ttBan_{R})$ is metrizable if and only the functor $V \wotimes_{R} (-)$ commutes with countable products. \end{lem} \proof We will prove that if for some $V\in \ttInd(\ttBan_{R})$, that the natural morphism is an isomorphism, then $V$ is metrizable.
 Consider the category $J$ of all objects of $\ttBan_{R}$ mapping to $V$.
 Then of course $V \cong \underset{j\in J}\colim V_{j}$.
 The above isomorphism combined with Lemma \ref{lem:prodtens} which tells us immediately implies that the natural morphism